andvsilva/data_science_journey/database_SQLite3/README.md

 - **Faker**: Faker is a Python package that generates fake data ([HERE](https://andsilvadrcc.medium.com/how-to-generate-fake-data-using-the-faker-python-package-b6734b944cb2) I wrote a tutorial of How to use this library)
 - **random**: This module implements pseudo-random number generators for various distributions

+**NOTE**: For this tutorial, If you want to learn by doing yourself, you will need to use the visual studio code (```vscode```) (In this nice introduction - [HERE](https://medium.com/@viki.risteska/the-ultimate-investment-how-a-healthy-lifestyle-can-pay-off-in-the-long-run-ad55698bb291) - you can learn how to use vscode).

 Next thing to do is to create a new database and open a database connection to permit ```sqlite3``` to work:

 ```